deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18647/index.md

 ![](charts/charts_31_2.png "🔼 Figure 23: Generalization across environments and objects.
 Each curve corresponds to a different total numbers of demonstrations used, with normalized scores shown as a function of the number of training environment-object pairs.")

-> 🔼 The chart displays how the policy's generalization ability across environments and objects improves with increasing number of training environment-object pairs while keeping the total number of demonstrations relatively constant.
+> 🔼 The chart shows how a policy's generalization ability to new environments and objects improves with the number of training environment-object pairs, even when the total number of demonstrations is kept relatively constant.
 > <details>
 > <summary>read the caption</summary>
 > Figure 23: Generalization across environments and objects.
 Each curve corresponds to a different total numbers of demonstrations used, with normalized scores shown as a function of the number of training environment-object pairs.